XanGrab/Portfolio/content/search.md

 ---
-title: "Search" # in any language you want
+title: "🔍️ Search" # in any language you want
 layout: "search" # is necessary
 url: "/search/"
 # description: "Description for Search"